porkkasanna/porkkasanna.github.io/cmdline_course.md

 and that is how we get a frequency list.
 We also learned how to modify a file to a sentence per line format and how to list N-grams, like trigrams, so that a file has all the trigrams that the original file had.

+This week was very interesting, because I have previously used a program that makes me the frequency list, but it was actually quite simple to do it with just the command line.

 ***